Establishing a centre of excellence for UK based research on fresh produce quality

 Iain Goodall: Analytical Chemist

 Iain is the Head of Mass Spectrometry Support for the Faculty of Engineering and Science, University of Greenwich.
 He provides specialist academic and practical support for faculty research groups and oversight for the mass spectrometry laboratories.
-Iain’s current projects include Ion-mobility mass spectrometry of aqueous aerosol analogues derived from biogenic precursors, Gas-phase analyte evolution of low-O2 crop-storage, ripening biomarkers, glyceride/ fatty acid characterisation of human skin and adipose tissue, and neutraceuticals screening of natural product extracts.
+Iain’s current projects include Ion-mobility mass spectrometry of aqueous aerosol analogues derived from biogenic precursors, Gas-phase analyte evolution of low-O2 crop storage, ripening biomarkers, glyceride/ fatty acid characterisation of human skin and adipose tissue, and neutraceuticals screening of natural product extracts.